Force over Distance: Chapter 16

 “Weird?”
 Young echoed.

 “Shhhh.”
-Eli stared at the screen.
+Eli studied the screen.

 Young rolled his eyes.